-Honestly some relationships will have you thinking: “Wow, he started speaking, and I started listening.
+Honestly, some relationships will have you thinking: “Wow, he started speaking, and I started listening.
 The more his words entered in my ear, the more my mind believed that what he desired of me was worth giving him.
 He said whatever was necessary to be voted into my life, but he had no intention of being devoted to my heart.”

 Ever experienced being in this state before?
 Ever wonder why?
 Whether shared verbally or visually, words can severely impact a woman’s emotions and mindset.
 Ultimately, they can alter the course of your life.

 There’s nothing wrong with accepting compliments and motivational words from a man.
 But worshipping words that drip from a man’s mouth is absolutely dangerous!
-Many single women have voids inside that constantly feast off of a never-ending hunger for validation from a man.
+Many single women have voids inside that constant feast off of a never-ending hunger for validation from a man.
 “Affirm me!”
 “Rescue me with your applause!”
 “Justify me!”
 “Put your stamp of approval on me!”

 So what are some causes of this dependency?
 Here are three reasons why you might seek validation in a relationship.

 Perhaps it began during childhood when you were repeatedly criticized, berated, or beaten.
 As you’ve gotten older, you might have become driven by a man’s approval because you still view yourself as the same little girl who is unworthy of being cherished.
 Maybe you’ve moved away to college and have been trying to live up to the “status quo of companionship” on campus.
 But somehow the confidence you had in high school has dwindled to zilch.
 Now you’re uber depressed and strategizing galore over meeting “the one” before you graduate.